Bentleyj/BeyondPhotography/README.md

 ### Day 36

 Today I went back to basics with some really simple color effects.
 I did some simple swizzling to make a Shrek effect and cubed some values to make a nice darkened black and white effect.
 I was suprised how hard it was to create interesting looks with swizzling and I intend to think of something cooler to do with it because it is a really nice feature of GLSL.

+### Day 37

+Back to the book!
+Today I ended by excursion in to the realm of self-directed creation and went back to the Beyond Photography book to look at the Rubber Sheet effect on pages 64 and 65 (effect 16).
+I don't want to look at the interactivity of this effect but instead using just a static peak effect in the middle.
+I've built some variables we can easily adjust in it for now and I will look at extending this effect to have more slants at different angles.